jdbateman/Lendivine/README.md

 * When displayed from the My Loans screen the user can select the Add to Cart button in the Loan Details screen to make an additional contribution to the same loan.
 The loan will be re-added to the cart if it is not presently in the cart.
 * Select the Add to Cart button to add the loan to the cart.
 (This feature is available when the map screen displayed from the Loans, Country Loans, or My Loans screens).

+#### 10. Country Loans View

+The Country Loans view displays a list of the most recent loan requests posted in a single country.

+* Select a Loan to see details of the loan.
+* Select the Map right bar button item to switch to a map view of the loans.
+* Select the Cart button in a particular table view cell to add the loan to the cart.
+* Select the Back bar button item to navigate back to the Countries screen.

 ### Technical highlights